A geometric approach to equivariant factorization homology and nonabelian Poincar\'e duality: Nonabelian Poincar e Duality for -framed manifolds

 We have seen that the scanning map is an equivalence for $G$-connected labels $X$.
-Since the factorization homology is built up simplicially by the configuration spaces, we can upgrade the scanning equivalence to what is known as the nonabelian Poincar\'e duality theorem (NPD).
-The proof in this subsection follows the non-equivariant treatment by Miller \cite{Miller}.
+Since the factorization homology is built up simplicially by the configuration spaces, we can upgrade the scanning equivalence to the eNPD theorem.
+The proof in this subsection is motivated by the non-equivariant treatment \cite{Miller}.